 The first grant to investigate the early genetic changes occurring in the development of lung cancer was given in 1993 to Professor John Field in the University of Liverpool.

 In 1993 Ray Donnelly put together his ideas for an international centre for lung cancer research.
-At this time much loved UK entertainer Roy Castle was diagnosed with lung cancer.
+At this time much loved UK entertainer Roy Castle revealed that a previous bout of lung cancer had returned.
 Roy agreed to give his name to a special appeal for the Lung Cancer Fund to raise £12m to build, equip and run the centre.

 Roy Castle spent much of the last year of his life helping to raise millions of pounds for the appeal.
 Sadly Roy died in September 1994 and his heroic contribution was recognised by changing the name of the charity to The Roy Castle Lung Cancer Foundation.